 Dr. Langman served on Pennsylvania’s Joint State Government Commission’s Advisory Committee on Violence Prevention.
 In the wake of the Sandy Hook attack, his recommendations on preventing school shootings were presented by the CEO of the American Psychological Association to President Obama.
 His research on school shooters has been cited in congressional testimony on Capitol Hill.

 Dr. Langman’s latest book, Warning Signs: Identifying School Shooters Before They Strike, was published in 2021.
 His previous book, School Shooters: Understanding High School, College, and Adult Perpetrators, was published by Rowman & Littlefield in January 2015.
 His first book, Why Kids Kill: Inside the Minds of School Shooters, was published by Palgrave Macmillan and named an Outstanding Academic Title of 2009 by the American Library Association.
-It has been translated into German, Finnish, Dutch, and Russian.
+It has been translated into German, Finnish, Dutch, Russian, and Serbian.

 Dr. Langman has been interviewed over five hundred times by media outlets in the United States, Canada, Europe, Australia, South America, Asia, and the Middle East.
 He has appeared on Today, 20/20, Nightline, CNN, MSNBC, NPR, Fox, and the BBC.
 His research on school shooters has been featured in articles carried by The New York Times, Newsweek, Time Magazine, The Washington Post, The Los Angeles Times, The Boston Globe, Forbes, USA Today, Christian Science Monitor, Yahoo!
 News, and thousands of other news outlets.